lrslab/nanoCEM/docs/index.md

     pip list | grep nanoCEM

-> **Notes：**

-Additionally, we do not rely on any re-squiggle or eventalign packages.
+ **Notes:** Additionally, we do not rely on any re-squiggle or eventalign packages.
 We only need their index files for the sequencing data.